COMPLIANCE

-First and foremost, the GDPR recognizes that data privacy is something everyone should be afforded, stating: “The protection of natural persons in relation to the processing of personal data is a fundamental right.”
+The GDPR recognizes that data privacy is something everyone should be afforded, stating: “The protection of natural persons in relation to the processing of personal data is a fundamental right.”

 Any organization that processes the personal data of EU citizens within an EU state, or offers goods and services to them, must comply with the GDPR.
 This pertains to collected, transmitted, stored, and analyzed data.
 If, for example, your retail business operates out of the United States but transacts an online sale with an EU citizen, it must protect the consumer’s information based on the conditions of the GDPR.

-Your business falls under the GDPR if:
+Your business must maintain GDPR compliance if:

 Related: How U.S. based companies will be affected by the GDPR

-GDPR.EU defines personal data as any information that relates to an individual who can be directly or indirectly identified.
+GDPR.EU defines personal data or PI as any information that relates to an individual who can be directly or indirectly identified.
 Names, mailing addresses, email addresses, and phone numbers are obvious examples, though identifiable information also extends to:

 The ubiquitous nature of the World Wide Web makes personal user exposure nearly impossible to avoid.
 Not only are organizations required to protect the above information, but also more flexible information, such as geolocations, social media posts, digital images, and character revelations – even religious beliefs or political opinions – need to be protected as well.